-For many additive and subtractive processes in construction and manufacturing, finite element analysis (FEA) can effectively be used to understand the impact of adding or removing material such as concrete, plastic, metal, and more.
+For many additive and subtractive processes in construction and manufacturing, finite element analysis (FEA) can effectively be used to understand the impact of adding or removing material.
+Such as concrete, plastic, metal, and more.
 FEA increases the precision of calculations and reduces prototyping demands by enabling users to virtually evaluate the effects of heat transfer, changes to self-weight, or other loading scenarios associated with these processes, to assess the resulting displaced shape, stress state, potential cracking, and part distortion.
-Material within a digital model can be added or removed instantaneously, or subjected to gradual material changes, to guide suitable material selection and process optimization before physical investments are made.
+Material within a digital model can be added or removed instantaneously.
+Or, subject to gradual material changes, to guide suitable material selection and process optimization before physical investments are made.

 Material Addition & Removal in Construction & Manufacturing